Rennud/OCP-1Z0-829/README.md

 * [Preparation info video](https://coderanch.com/f/24/java-programmer-OCPJP)
 * [General info about Oracle certs](https://www.dice.com/career-advice/oracle-certifications-what-you-need-to-know-to-start)

-## License

-This repository is licensed under the Apache License.
-See the [LICENSE](LICENSE) file for more information.

 Happy studying and best of luck on your OCP 17 certification journey!